 A: Students who are homeschooled are required to submit their SAT or ACT scores to Rollins in order to be considered for admission.
 Therefore, TSWO is not an option for students who are homeschooled.

 A: Students applying TSWO are evaluated similarly to those who apply using their test scores.
 TSWO applicants are not at any disadvantage compared to Test Score applicants.

 A: Yes, you can still apply for need-based financial aid.
 In addition, academic-based scholarships are available to all high-achieving, motivated students.

 A: TSWO applicants are not eligible for the 3/2 Accelerated Management Program or for the Honors Degree Program.

 A: On your Rollins application there is a question that asks if you would like to apply TSWO.
 If you would, check the “yes” box.
 If you are applying through the Common Application, this will be found on the member screen.

 A: We will automatically erase your test scores from our files if you choose to apply TSWO on your application.

 A: If you have already applied to Rollins and would like to change to either the test score waived option or to the test score option, please contact your admission counselor.
-As long as the application deadline hasn’t passed, and you are able to quickly provide us with the supplemental information, we will be able to make the change.
+As long as the application deadline hasn’t passed, we will be able to make the change.
 If the deadline has passed, speak with your admission counselor.
 Click here to locate your counselor.